 On the Taster, Beginners, Improvers and Advanced jewellery making courses we include all the tools you will need, even consumables, and we provide the silver and materials for your jewellery project.
 For the Open Projects courses and Studio Sessions you will need to source your own materials (we can provide a suggested list of suppliers).
 Our workshop is a “clean processes” only workshop so we suggest you use sterling silver, gilding metal, copper or brass

-We do not currently cover more simple jewellery techniques such as wire-wrapping and beading as we specialise in traditional jewellery handskills and craftsmanship.
+We do not cover more simple jewellery techniques such as wire-wrapping and beading as we specialise in traditional jewellery handskills and craftsmanship.

-Our Taster Courses are a perfect starting point and a great way to try out making jewellery.
+Our Taster Courses are a perfect starting point for beginners and a great way to try out making jewellery.
 If you’ve ever wanted to make your own piece of jewellery to wear or wondered how it’s done, join us for one of our short beginner jewellery projects.

-You will learn a number of jewellery making skills on these 1 day courses, and you will end up with your own shiny piece of silver jewellery.
+You will learn a number of simple jewellery making skills on these 1 day courses, and you will end up with your own shiny piece of silver jewellery.